n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 	<figure><img src="/_images/courses/level-two/chapter-two/exercise_binarydata.png" alt="Workflow for moving JSON to binary data" style="width:100%"><figcaption align = "center"><i>Workflow for moving JSON to binary data</i></figcaption></figure>

-	To check the configuration of the nodes, you can copy-paste the JSON code of the workflow:
+	To check the configuration of the nodes, you can copy the JSON workflow code below and paste it into your Editor UI:

 	```json
 	{